-Our Board of Directors is responsible for oversight of environmental, social and governance (ESG) initiatives including nature-related risks and opportunities.
+Our Board of Directors is responsible for oversight of environmental, social and governance (ESG) initiatives, including nature-related risks and opportunities.
 The Board receives an ESG update at every meeting, which includes progress on key nature-related targets.
-They reviewed and approved our nature strategy and targets (part of our Environment strategy).
+They reviewed and approved our nature strategy and targets (part of our Environment Strategy).
 Our Chief Executive has ultimate responsibility for achieving our nature targets.
 Sustainability (including nature) is a standing agenda item for Group Management Team (GMT) meetings.
-We updated our Environment Policy in 2023, which covers biodiversity and is reviewed and approved by our Chief Executive.
+Our Environment Policy covers biodiversity and is approved by our Chief Executive.

-Our LEAF Committee, chaired by a member of our GMT, is responsible for reviewing nature strategy, risks and opportunities; it meets four times a year and includes the heads or senior leaders of key functions and our regional businesses.
-The Director of Sustainability is responsible for monitoring nature-related issues and updating our Sustainability Risk and Opportunity Register.
-He oversees our reporting and disclosures on nature, reporting to our Group Technical Director who reports to our Chief Executive.
+Our LEAF Committee, chaired by a member of our GMT, is responsible for reviewing nature strategy, risks and opportunities; it meets four times a year and includes heads or senior leaders of key functions and regional businesses.
+In 2024, the Director of Sustainability was responsible for monitoring nature-related issues, updating our Sustainability Risk and Opportunity Register and overseeing our reporting and disclosures on nature.
+He reported to our Group Technical Director who reports to our Chief Executive.
 Our Planning Director leads our policy response to some nature-related issues.
-The Managing Director in each regional business has responsibility for achieving our nature targets at the local level.
+The Managing Director in each regional business has responsibility for achieving nature targets at the local level.

-We engage with central and local government organisations on nature-related issues such as biodiversity net gain and nutrient neutrality.
-Recent examples are disclosed on our website (www.taylorwimpev.co.uk/corporate/sustainability/responsible-and-resilient-business).
+We engage with central and local Government organisations on nature-related issues such as Biodiversity Net Gain and nutrient neutrality.
+Recent examples are disclosed on our website (www.taylorwimpey.co.uk/corporate/sustainability/responsible-and-resilient-business).